PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 ## Picture the difference.

 Outstanding prints on the finest Fujicolor Crystal Archive Supreme Paper.
-This isn't your typical photo paper—Fujicolor Crystal Archive Supreme is rarely used by other film labs because of its higher cost.
-It has a luscious thickness you have to see (and feel) to believe, with beautiful color reproduction, brilliant whites and excellent resistance to light fade.
+This isn't your typical photo paper.
+Fujicolor Crystal Archive Supreme has a luscious thickness you have to see (and feel) to believe, with beautiful color reproduction, brilliant whites and excellent resistance to light fade.

 ---
 layout: page